• Visiting Scholar

 ABF Researcher

-Leslie Abramson returns to the American Bar Foundation for her second term as a Visiting Scholar, following an initial period of research from 2017 to 2018.
-Abramson is a film scholar who holds a Ph.D. from the University of Chicago.
-She has taught law and cinema in the Law and Communications Schools at Loyola University Chicago.
+Leslie Abramson is a film scholar who holds a Ph.D. from the University of Chicago.
+She has taught law and cinema at the Loyola University Chicago School of Law and the Loyola University Chicago School of Communication.